-What is the term for the period of Earth's geological history where much of the Northern Hemisphere was covered by ice? (slide 1 and 2) Ice Age as Chicago, Illinois and the map shows Michigan is covered by the glacier.
+What is the term for the period of Earth's geological history where much of the Northern Hemisphere was covered by ice? (slide 1 and 2) Ice Age

 According to the geological time scale in what era did the last ice age occur? (slide 3, replay if necessary) Cenozoic